Before you shut down, reboot, or disconnect a host that is a member of a vSAN cluster, you must put the host in maintenance mode.

 Before you place a host in maintenance mode, you must verify the following:

-- If you are using Full data migration mode, verify that the cluster has enough hosts and capacity available to meet the Primary level of failures to tolerate policy requirements.
+- If you are using Full data migration mode, verify that the cluster has enough hosts and capacity available to meet the Failures to tolerate policy requirements.

 - Verify that enough flash capacity exists on the remaining hosts to handle any flash read cache reservations.
 To analyze the current capacity use per host, and whether a single host failure might cause the cluster to run out of space and impact the cluster capacity, cache reservation, and cluster components, run the following RVC command: vsan.whatif_host_failures.
 For information about the RVC commands, see the RVC Command Reference Guide.